rupa-fatigue-ai/fatigue-detection-dataset/code/adolescent_model/README.md

 - seaborn

 ## How to Run
-1. Open the notebook:adolescent_fatigue.ipynb
+1. Open the notebook: adolescent_fatigue.ipynb
-OR run:python adolescent_fatigue.py
+   OR
+2. Run: python adolescent_fatigue.py